Thinking about the symbiotic relationship between the Media and Terrorism

 “…Without the media’s coverage, the act’s impact is arguably wasted, remaining narrowly confined to the immediate victim(s) of the attack, rather than reaching the wider ‘target audience’ at whom the terrorists’ violence is actually aimed.”

 In the competitive and over-crowded field of the ‘attention economy’, more and more actors jostle for people’s increasingly diminishing attention.
 In this context, attention is considered an economic problem because it is a scarce resource when information is abundant- too much information creates a ‘poverty of attention.’
 As with any economic problem, competition increases when the resource becomes scarcer.
 Neumann and Smith have written about the “escalation trap,” which argues that the psychological impact of terrorism ultimately becomes self-defeating.
-However, attention economics suggests that escalation may simply continue if the aim is to maximise the increasingly scarce resource of attention.
+However, attention economics suggest that escalation may simply continue if the aim is to maximise the increasingly scarce resource of attention.
 It is this vying for audience attention that makes it more appropriate to perceive terrorists as being more like theatre producers than army generals.

-Media-wise terrorists are able to elicit attention by orchestrating attacks with the media as a major consideration.
+Media-wise, terrorists are able to elicit attention by orchestrating attacks with the media as a major consideration.
 They select specific targets, locations and timing of their planned attacks deliberately and according to media preferences, trying to satisfy the media criteria for newsworthiness.
 Through the lens of ‘theatre of terror’, the September 11 2001 attacks on America (“9/11”) were a perfectly choreographed production aimed at American and international audiences.
 The 9-11 attacks introduced a new level of mass-mediated terrorism because of the choices the planners made with respect to method, target, timing and scope.
 The targets chosen for 9-11 (the World Trade Centre in New York and the Pentagon in Washington, DC), for example, were symbols of American wealth, power and heritage.

 It is hard not to conclude that terrorism judged on its own terms- as a way of getting attention and arousing alarm- has been a success.
 This contradicts the evidence that proves that most terrorist movements fade away without attaining their strategic goals.